TakkoTheBoss/takkotheboss.github.io/src/content/docs/get-started/issues.md

 3. The -go flag does **not** work well with loops.
 It will be fixed in future releases (maybe).

 4. `print` allocates undesired memory.
-Fine to use outside of loops, but for the time being it's highly suggested to just use the fmt module's `shout` function.
+Fine to use outside of loops, but for the time being it's highly suggested to instead use Hachi's `shout` function.
 It will be fixed in future releases (maybe).